torin-k/torin-k.github.io/home.md

 # Hi, I'm Torin!
-My name is Torin Kovach, and I am interested in data-driven approaches to solve complex real world problems.
-I recently graduated from the Carnegie Mellon University School of Computer Science, majoring in Artificial Intelligence.
+My name is Torin Kovach -- I'm a recent grad and am generally interested in data-driven approaches to solve complex real world problems.
 This is a place where I can share some of my projects, ideas, and other fun things I'm working on.
 * [Contact me](contact.html)
 * [Projects](projects.html)
 * [Experience](experience.html)